ChGSufro/internship-ux/README.md

 ### 5.1.
 Navigation Flow

 The navigation architecture is designed as a role-based ecosystem, ensuring a streamlined experience for each user type.
-Upon authentication, the system branches into three distinct dashboards: Student, Company, and Coordinator, each housing its specific operational tools—from time tracking and rubrics to legal authorizations.
-This structure minimizes cognitive load by isolating role-specific tasks, while a global Settings module provides unified access to profile and notification management, ensuring a cohesive and efficient user journey across the entire internship lifecycle.
+Upon authentication, the system branches into two distinct dashboards: Student and Company, each housing its specific operational tools.
+This structure minimizes cognitive load by isolating role specific tasks, while a global Settings module provides unified access to profile and notification management, ensuring a cohesive and efficient user journey across the entire internship lifecycle.

 ![Value Proposition Canvas](./Docs/AppMap-2.png)